Watch the video below to see our large range of alloy ramps from small mower ramps up to large machinery ramps.

 - Lightweight alloy you can lift safely, with much less strain on your back

-- Can be stored in or outside and they won't rust
+- Can be stored inside or outside as and they won't rust

-- The aluminium extrusion they use has been specifically designed for purpose.
-The extrusion they use is not “off-the-shelf.”
+- The aluminium extrusion has been specifically designed for purpose.
+The extrusion used is not “off-the-shelf.”

 - One of the few high capacity loading ramps in New Zealand

-- The bulkhead (the end that rests on the deck) has been designed with two “gripping teeth” (circled in image below) that have two functional purposes;
+- The bulkhead (the end that rests on the deck) has been designed with two “gripping teeth” that have two functional purposes;

 - Allows the head of the deck pins to not protrude and be exposed to damage from tracks